Function-indexed empirical processes based on an infinite source Poisson transmission stream: Main result

-For another application of \eqref{eq:limit-process.old}, we can write the one-dimensional weak convergence prescribed by Theorem \ref{theo:stable-constant} at $u=1$ in the form
+For another application of \eqref{eqlimit-processold}, we can write the one-dimensional weak convergence prescribed by Theorem \ref{theostable-constant} at $u=1$ in the form

-where this time $\tilde M_\alpha$ is a totally skewed to the right $\alpha$-stable random measure on $\mcw$ with control measure $\lambda\,c_\alpha\, G$.
-Again, the representation of the limit in the right hand side of \eqref{eq:limit-process.1d} is linear in $\phi$, allowing us to handle more than one function $\phi$ at a time. \end{remark}
+where this time $\tilde M_\alpha$ is a totally skewed to the right $\alpha$-stable random measure on $\mcw$ with control measure $\lambda c_\alpha G$.
+Again, the representation of the limit in the right-hand side of~\eqref{eqlimit-process1d} is linear in $\phi$, allowing us to handle more than one function $\phi$ at a time. \end{remark}

-\section{An application: the empirical process}
+\section{An application: The empirical process}

 Suppose we want to estimate the distribution function $K$ of $X(0)$.
-For this purpose we consider the family of empirical processes
+For this purpose, we consider the family of empirical processes

 Let $D$ denote the set of discontinuity points of the distribution function $K$ restricted to $\mcw\cap[0,\infty)$.
-The following is an immediate corollary of Theorem \ref{theo:stable-constant} and \eqref{eq:limit-process.1d}. \begin{corollary} Let $\mcx$ be the collection of $x>0$ such that $G(x-D)=0$.
+The following is an immediate corollary of Theorem \ref{theostable-constant} and \eqref{eqlimit-process1d}. \begin{corollary} Let $\mcx$ be the collection of $x>0$ such that $G(x-D)=0$.
 Then

 in the sense of convergence of the finite-dimensional distributions, where